-- the date terms are agreed between the licence holder and labour user, - the labour user's name and address, and location of the place of work if different, - details of the position(s) the labour user seeks to fill, - the duration or likely duration of the work, - any training, experience or qualifications and any authorisation to undertake particular work, - the terms offered in respect of the position the labour user seeks to fill, - a copy of the terms between the licence holder and the labour user, and any document recording any variation, - the names of workers supplied, - the details of each resulting engagement and date from which it takes effect, and dates of requests by the licence holder for fees or other payment from the labour user and of receipt of such fees or other payments, and copies of statements or invoices.
+- details of the position(s) the labour user seeks to fill - the duration or likely duration of the work - any training, experience or qualifications and any authorisation to undertake particular work - details of enquiries about the labour user and the position they want to fill, including copies of all relevant documents and dates of their receipt, and - dates of requests by the licence holder for fees or other payment from the labour user and of receipt of such fees or other payments, and copies of statements or invoices.

-- Records must be kept for at least one year. - A licence holder may either keep records at the premises where they trade, or elsewhere, provided the records are readily accessible and capable of being delivered to the licence holder's premises in the UK or to the GLAA within two working days. - Records may be kept in either written or electronic form. - A licence holder must send a copy of the terms to the labour user as soon as reasonably practicable.
-The licence holder and the labour user must agree to any variation in the terms set out in this document and the licence holder must provide a document containing details and the date of the variation as soon as is reasonably practicable.
+- Records must be kept for at least one year. - A licence holder may either keep records at the premises where they trade, or elsewhere, provided the records are readily accessible and capable of being delivered to the licence holder's premises in the UK or to the GLAA within two working days. - Records may be kept in either written or electronic form.

-7.5 Restriction on Charges to Labour Users
+7.5 Restriction on charges to labour users